haydenwoodhead/burner.kiwi/README.md

 ## Contributors

 Thanks to:
-* cdubz for adding SQLite3 support
+* cdubz for adding SQLite3 and custom address support
 * lopezator for switching to go modules

 ## License